What Are the Symptoms of a Swallowing Disorder?

 Esophageal Dysphagia and Its Causes

-Esophageal dysphagia is best described as difficulty passing food or liquids from the bottom of your throat, through the esophagus (a long narrow tube that connects your throat to your stomach), and down to the stomach.
+Unlike oropharyngeal dysphagia which is difficulty swallowing, esophageal dysphagia is best described as difficulty passing food or liquids from the bottom of your throat, through the esophagus (a long narrow tube that connects your throat to your stomach), and down to the stomach.
 Some (but not all) of the causes of esophageal dysphagia are:

 - Achalasia: When your lower esophageal muscle (sphincter) doesn’t relax properly to let food enter your stomach, it may cause you to bring food back up into your throat.